LawlessIntegrayshun30/Nanocode-v1.0/README.md

-# Nanocode v1.0 (Open Source Orchestration Framework)
+# Nanocode v1.0

-Nanocode v1.0 is an open-source local orchestration framework for constraint-governed, model-agnostic AI workflows.
-It provides a structured way to apply constraints, recovery strategies, and certification artifacts (execution traces/audit records) to AI calls.
-This repository is intentionally **not** a sovereign kernel and does not include any closed Nanocode v2 / Cham-Code kernel components.

-Any component that persists internal state as an intrinsic property, self-modifies instruction graphs, or enforces rules independently of operator configuration is **out of scope** for v1.0 and belongs exclusively to Nanocode v2 / Cham-Code.
+**Open-Source AI Orchestration & Structural Observability Framework**

+## Overview

+Nanocode v1.0 is an **open-source, local orchestration and observability framework** for **model-agnostic AI workflows**.

+Its purpose is to make AI-driven systems **legible, traceable, and structurally inspectable** by recording how decisions and actions occur step by step, rather than treating AI behavior as an opaque black box.

+Nanocode v1.0 focuses on **execution transparency and structured workflow orchestration**.
+It does **not** act as a sovereign execution kernel and does **not** enforce authority over AI actions.

+---

-## What this repository includes
+## What Nanocode v1.0 Does

-- **Constraint engine (framework-level):** constraint profiles, policy gating, and structured prompt templates.
-- **Recovery (“tragedy”) strategies:** bounded fallback/degrade/retry patterns for predictable behavior.
+Nanocode v1.0 provides:

+- Structured orchestration of AI workflows across models and tools
+- Deterministic execution traces capturing ordered steps, transitions, and outcomes
-- **Certification artifacts:** run traces describing which constraints were applied, waived, or failed.
+- Constraint-aware instrumentation, recording which constraints were configured, evaluated, or bypassed
+- Audit-ready artifacts that allow workflows to be reconstructed and inspected after execution
-- **Model adapters:** OpenAI, Anthropic, and custom HTTP backends to keep workflows portable.
+- Model-agnostic adapters to keep workflows portable across providers

+Nanocode v1.0 **observes and documents behavior** — it does not govern or prevent it.

+---

+## Core Capabilities

+### 1. Constraint Awareness (Framework-Level)

+Nanocode v1.0 supports **operator-defined constraints** as part of workflow configuration, including:

+- Constraint profiles
+- Conditional branching logic
+- Structured prompt templates

+These constraints are:

+- Explicit
+- Configurable
+- Fully observable in execution traces

+They are **not sovereign**, **not autonomous**, and **not enforced at the execution boundary**.

+---

+### 2. Recovery (“Tragedy”) Strategies

+Nanocode v1.0 includes bounded recovery patterns to improve predictability and resilience, such as:

+- Retry strategies
+- Fallback paths
+- Graceful degradation logic

+These strategies are deterministic and traceable, allowing operators to see exactly how and why recovery paths were taken.

+---

+### 3. Execution Evidence & Trace Artifacts

+Nanocode v1.0 produces **execution evidence**, including:

+- Ordered run traces
+- Tool and model invocation records
+- Constraint evaluation outcomes
+- Recovery path selection

+These artifacts support debugging, audit workflows, and post-incident analysis.
+They provide **evidence**, not certification or enforcement.

+---

+### 4. Model Adapters

+Nanocode v1.0 includes adapters for:

+- OpenAI
+- Anthropic
+- Custom HTTP-compatible backends

+This keeps workflows portable and avoids lock-in to any single model provider.

+---

+### 5. Local Development Stack

+The repository includes a complete local stack for development and experimentation:

+- FastAPI backend
+- Model server integration
-- **Local stack:** FastAPI backend + model server layer + frontend playground UI + dev scripts.
+- Frontend playground UI

-## What this repository explicitly does NOT include (Non-Goals)
+- Developer scripts and tooling

+Nanocode v1.0 runs fully standalone and does not require any proprietary components.

+---

+## What Nanocode v1.0 Explicitly Does **Not** Include

 Nanocode v1.0 does **not** provide:

-- A closed or sovereign execution kernel
+- A sovereign or closed execution kernel
-- Self-modifying instruction graphs or autonomous mutation
+- Autonomous rule enforcement
+- Kernel-level authority over execution
-- Persistent internal identity/state beyond explicit external storage you configure
+- Persistent internal identity or state beyond what you explicitly configure
+- Self-modifying instruction graphs
-- Kernel-level rule authority independent of the user’s runtime configuration
+- Independent rule enforcement outside operator configuration
-- Any Cham-Code production kernel components
+- Any Cham-Code or Nanocode v2.0 production kernel components

-If a feature requires kernel sovereignty (persistent internal state, autonomous rule enforcement, or self-modifying execution), it belongs to Nanocode v2 / Cham-Code and is out of scope for this repo.
+If a feature requires **kernel sovereignty**, **autonomous authority**, or **non-bypassable enforcement**, it is intentionally out of scope for this repository.

+---

 ## Relationship to Cham-Code / Nanocode v2.0

-- **Nanocode v1.0 (this repo):** open-source orchestration framework and reference implementation.
+- **Nanocode v1.0 (this repository)**
+  Open-source orchestration and structural observability framework.

-- **Nanocode v2.0 kernel (Cham-Code):** proprietary, closed-source kernel not distributed here.
+- **Nanocode v2.0 / Cham-Code**
+  Proprietary, closed-source execution governance kernel.

-Nanocode v1.0 runs standalone; it does not require Cham-Code.
-This separation is intentional and enforced to prevent licensing ambiguity and architectural drift.
+Nanocode v1.0 does **not** include, embed, or depend on Cham-Code.
+This separation is intentional and enforced to preserve architectural clarity and licensing boundaries.

+Nanocode v1.0 is designed to stand on its own as a transparency and orchestration layer.

+---

 ## Prerequisites

-- Python 3.10+ (or the version used by this project)
+- Python 3.10+
-- Node.js 20.19+ (for the frontend) and npm
+- Node.js 20.19+ and npm (for the frontend)
 - Git
-- (Optional) a Python virtual environment
+- (Optional) Python virtual environment
-- An API key for at least one model provider:
+- API access to at least one model provider:
-  - OpenAI (e.g. gpt-4o)
+  - OpenAI
   - Anthropic
   - Or a compatible custom model server

+---

 ## Quickstart

 ```bash
 git clone https://github.com/<your-org>/nanocode-local-main.git
 cd nanocode-local-main